-In 2013, DWR finalized its Flood System Repair Project (FSRP) Guidelines (DWR, 2013b) that established the process and criteria DWR used to help LMAs repair documented critical problems on SPFC facilities.
-The FSRP primarily focuses on repairs to rural levees to prevent problems from becoming critical, reducing repair costs, and making the operations and maintenance programs sustainable.
-DWR developed these guidelines with input from local maintaining agencies and local engineering consultant groups.
-The sub-program developed a list of critical problems and proposed rural non-routine levee repairs for 150 problem areas on SPFC levees in concurrence with the LMAs.
+In 2013, DWR finalized its FSRP Guidelines (DWR, 2013b) that establish the process and criteria DWR use to help LMAs repair documented critical problems on SPFC facilities.
+The FSRP sub-program primarily focuses on repairs to rural levees to prevent problems from becoming critical, reducing repair costs, and making O&M programs sustainable.
+DWR developed the FSRP Guidelines with input from LMAs and local engineering consultant groups.
+The sub-program also developed a list of critical problems and proposed rural non-routine levee repairs for 150 problem areas on SPFC levees in concurrence with the LMAs.